Supra-J/Phased-Antenna-Array/README.md

 <img width="1168" height="685" alt="Screenshot 2026-09-03 220911" src="https://github.com/user-attachments/assets/eef61ac6-fdd1-4956-8e20-2264fb9bd41c" />

 power combiner.sch represents the schematic for the Wilkinson power combiner, and can be imported into QUCS Studio.
 The corresponding .dpl file represents the simulation output.
+You will need to download the Touchstone file patch_antenna.s4p in order to run the simulation.